Colorado Workplace Discrimination Attorneys

 Unfortunately, intentional and unintentional discrimination occurs at places of work across the country.
 While federal laws define and prohibit almost any kind of employment discrimination, Colorado law bridges some gaps not covered by federal regulations.

-Like federal laws which prohibit discrimination in the workplace, the Colorado Anti-Discrimination Act bans employment discrimination against people based on their race, creed, disability, sex, religion, race, age, or ancestry.
+Like federal laws which prohibit discrimination in the workplace, the Colorado Anti-Discrimination Act bans employment discrimination against people based on their race, creed, disability, sex, religion, age, or ancestry.
 Colorado law goes even further than federal law to also ban discrimination based on sexual orientation or employee marriages (marital status discrimination).

 Whereas the federal laws apply to employers with 15 or 20 employees, Colorado law applies to employers who have two or more employees, except in the case of discrimination based on marital status which requires a business to have 25 or more employees.